nigelhorne/Params-Validate-Strict/README.md

     A reference to a hash containing the parameters to be validated.
     The keys of the hash are the parameter names, and the values are the parameter values.

-It takes one optional argument:
+It takes two optional arguments:

 - `unknown_parameter_handler`

     This parameter describes what to do when a parameter is given that is not in the schema of valid parameters.
     It must be one of `die` (the default), `warn`, or `ignore`.

+- `logger`

+    A logging object that understands messages such as `error` and `warn`.

 The schema can define the following rules for each parameter: